mohijarada2017/FakeCsvDataFileGeneratorToolRepo/README.md

 // Below command line will generate 50 millions of CSV data records file reside at $home.dir, in Ms-Windows will be c:\users\..
 > java -jar "CsvFakeDataFileGeneratorTool.jar" 50000000 ,

+"
+Output will be looks like this (run results) - but of course CSV file generate will reside at your specific folder:

+C:\DevTools\CsvFakeDataFileGeneratorTool\dist>java -jar CsvFakeDataFileGeneratorTool.jar 50000000 ,
+CSV fake data file generation is done successfully and took: 168 seconds CSV fake data file generated at this location: C:\Users\Mohee_Jarada\fakeCsvDataFile_50000000.csv "

 // Below command line will generate 100 millions of CSV data records file (comma separated file):
 > java -jar "CsvFakeDataFileGeneratorTool.jar" 100000000 ,